 You can include a change of title on your Deed Poll change of name declaration, if the change is to Mr, Mrs, Miss, Ms or Mx.
 Anyone can take and use these titles provided that they don’t do so for fraudulent reasons.

-What does Mx as a title stand for
+Mx as a Gender-Neutral or non-binary title

 Mx is a relatively newly conceived title, used predominantly by those people who do not identify themselves as male or female.
 Mx is an alternative social title and may be used in place of Mr, Mrs, Miss or Ms.